Based on Richard Baum, Burying Mao: Chinese Politics in the Age of Deng (Princeton University Press, 1996)

 Both Chen and Hu were appointed to the politburo, and Chen was appointed to the PSC.
 Hu also became head of the central committee’s propaganda department, from which he could continue to mobilize grassroots opinion.

 The Third Plenum was the starting gun for economic reform.
-Hua’s struggling ten-year plan was drastically curtailed, and more radical policies set in place.
+Hua’s struggling ten-year plan was drastically curtailed, and more radical policies were set in place.
 The early reforms included the creation of special export zones, the introduction of the household responsibility system, and the loosening of constraints on town and village enterprises.
-These reforms ended China’s reliance on food imports, and initiated a dramatic expansion of its manufacturing.
+These reforms ended China’s reliance on food imports and initiated a dramatic expansion of its manufacturing.

 As the reforms proceeded, Deng consolidated his support.
 Chen Yun was appointed vice-premier in charge of economic planning.
 The household responsibility system had first been established in the provinces of Sichuan and Anhui, driven by two rehabilitated cadres, Zhao Ziyang and Wan Li.
 Both of them became vice-premiers in 1980.
 Hu Yaobang and Zhao Ziyang joined Deng and Chen on the PSC.
 Deng’s coalition had firm control of both the PSC and the state council by early 1980.